ppchhabra/website/dataset.md

 There is another working paper showing that teams with women members also outperform all-men teams when working on integral inventions (Invention Integrality and Team Gender Composition).

+Check out the pseudocode below.
+The pseudocode requires [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) to identify the noun phrase.

 ***

 1. For each claim, identify whether it is independent or dependent by using a regular-expression search for the term “claim #”, where # signifies any number.